dotmesh-io/dotscience-python/README.md

 ### Start and end time

-The library will try to guess when your job starts and ends, from when you load the `dotscience` module until you call `publish()` (although it gets a bit more complex with multiple runs; see below).
+The library will try to guess when your job starts and ends, from when you call `start()` until you call `publish()` (although it gets a bit more complex with multiple runs; see below).

 If you're running in Jupyter, that means it'll include the time you spend working on your notebook, thinking, and so on as well as the time actually spent running the steps, which probably isn't what you want.
 To get better tracking of the run times, to keep track of what operations are slow and to cross-reference the time periods against other stuff running on the same computers to see if the workloads are interfering, it's a good idea to explicitly tell Dotscience when your steps start and stop.